ostinelli/gin.io/docs/routes.md

 This line will expose in the `show` action of the `messages_controller.lua` the two nested routes parameters `self.params.user_id` and `self.params.id`.

-See [controllers](/docs/controller.html) for additional information on how to use named routes parameters.

 ##### Patterns